ahoymrag/ahoymrag.github.io/seaM/notes/captured-notes.md

 Where do you get this stuff asks mac

 Grainer
 Heres voices from the creatures
 Portal will ooen during the next thunderstorm

 Tells them that hest signals will attract yhem and asks whyyou want to go Because my granfather thought it was important for a grander scheme of things

 There are snipes
 And if they are not listening theyll stsrt to test the waters - flirt with humanity

 Ape
 Peoplr catchingfish

 Cpulx ge an owl

 Static
 Walkie talkie
 Sjadoesymbols
 Strange lughts

 And just like that an auyumnal beeeze
 Came through and got my mind thinking

 Big embrace as florida prepares fo helena

 ## CAPTURED ON NOVEMBER 18th 2024

 ### MAKYALA's Logic

+1. They are from the tall grass
+2. They smell bait fish with the turning of the tide
+3. They communicate within the thunder
+4. Dallas and \_\_\_ can see them